Iprivask Side Effects

 Generic Name: desirudin

-Note: This page contains information about the side effects of desirudin.
-Some of the dosage forms included on this document may not apply to the brand name Iprivask.
+Note: This document contains side effect information about desirudin.
+Some of the dosage forms listed on this page may not apply to the brand name Iprivask.

 For the Consumer

 Hemorrhage, including hematoma, was most common adverse effect in clinical studies in patients undergoing elective total hip-replacement surgery.